|

 Lead is a soft, very malleable relatively unreactive metal used in

-and the ends of layers of tiles or slates.
-Electrical cables can be encased
+and the ends of layers of tiles or slates because it doesn't react with

 from dangerous alpha/beta/gamma radiation from radioactive materials and